What do EMT's Look for on a patient?

-What Emergency Information Do You Put On a Medical Alert Bracelet?
+Emergency Information You Put On a Medical Alert ID Regardless of Medical Condition!

 Your Name - Speeds treatment by helping first responders communicate with you in case of an emergency.